dossma/BrusselsParking/README.md

 ## Get started

-Load the KML (or its compressed version KMZ) file into your favourite geo data / maps aplication.
+Load the KML (or its compressed version KMZ) file into your favourite geo data / maps application.

 ## Meta